Propane Benefits and Considerations

 Vehicle and Infrastructure Availability

 A variety of light-, medium-, and heavy-duty propane vehicle models are available through original equipment manufacturers (OEMs) and select dealerships.
-For options, see the Heavy-Duty Vehicle and Engine Search, the Light-Duty Vehicle Search, and the Clean Cities Vehicle Buyer's Guide.
+For options, see the Alternative Fuel and Advanced Vehicle Search, the Clean Cities 2013 Vehicle Buyer's Guide or the Clean Cities Guide to Alternative Fuel and Advanced Medium- and Heavy-Duty Vehicles.

 Although propane is widely available in the United States, public vehicle fueling infrastructure is limited.
 Fleets can work with local propane marketers to establish the fueling infrastructure.
 Costs will depend on the fuel contract and the complexity of the equipment being installed.

 Fuel Economy and Performance